Ever Wonder Why Those Four Faces Made Mount Rushmore?

 Looking out onto the beauty of the Black Hills are four famous granite faces.
 But who are they?
 And why were they selected to be on one of America’s most iconic landmarks?

 The idea of a memorial that would draw tourists to the area originated from South Dakota historian, Doane Robinson.
 Robinson's initial idea was to sculpt Western heroes such as Lewis and Clark, Buffalo Bill and Ogala Lakota leader Red Cloud.
 However, when Gutzon Borglum, the sculptor behind Mount Rushmore, joined the project he wanted to make the carving bigger by featuring American Presidents who would be known on a national level.
-Which led to the selection of the following men.
-Each one symbolizes major events in the shaping of our country and the true spirit of our nation.
+Which led to the selection of the following four men, each symbolizing major events that shaped our country and the true spirit of our nation.

 The First Face – George Washington